 Why is there such popular fascination with the Civil War?
-Why have so many movies been made and books been written about the war?
+Why have so many movies been made and books written about the war?
 Why has the American public struggled with the war's causes, meaning, and legacy?
 How did Americans view this conflict during the Civil War years?
 Five years later?
 Fifty years later?
 One hundred years later?
-Consider re-enactments, cemeteries, the WPA slave narratives, centennial activities, and the sesquicentennial (the 150 year commemoration).
+Consider re-enactments, cemeteries, statues and memorials, the Confederate flag, the WPA slave narratives, centennial activities, and the sesquicentennial (the 150 year commemoration).

-Recent Winners of the Civil War Essay Contest
+Previous Winners of the Civil War Essay Contest